 Your job as a property manager is to integrate people, places, and processes with the appropriate technology to manage a host of requests and processes.
 To be effective, you need to stay on top of everything that’s going on.

 A tracking software has benefits beyond your own sanity.
 It will allow you to organize and prioritize your issues and make sure that nothing falls through the cracks.
-There are also three other main areas where software can make your life easier.
+There are three main areas where software can make your life easier.

 - Communicating with tenants, vendors and owners